How much does human behaviour cost your business?

 There is a number that will never appear on your company's P&L: what human behaviour is actually costing you.

-Not misconduct.
-Not absenteeism.
-The everyday, invisible drag of disengagement, avoidance, and the conversations that never happen — running silently through every team, every meeting, every decision that gets delayed or diluted because nobody said the thing that needed saying.
+Not misconduct, absenteeism but the everyday, invisible drag of disengagement, avoidance, and the conversations that never happen — running silently through every team, every meeting, every decision that gets delayed or diluted because nobody said the thing that needed saying.

 Organisations have become extraordinarily precise about measurable costs.
 Procurement teams shave margins to fractions.
 Finance directors optimise fleet contracts down to the specification of the tyres.
 Software licences get audited quarterly.

-And yet the single largest cost driver in most organisations is never put on the spreadsheet.
+And yet the single largest cost driver in most organisations never appears on the P&L.

 Layer one: the individual.

-Gallup puts the cost of a single actively disengaged employee at 34% of their annual salary.
+At the individual level, Gallup puts the cost of an actively disengaged employee at 34% of their annual salary.
 Not their total package.
-Their salary — making this a conservative baseline.
+Their salary.

 The workings: